hassio-addons/repository/esphome/README.md

 ### Option: `relative_url`

-Host the ESPHome dashboard under a relative URL, so that it can be integrated into existing web proxys like nginx under a relative URl.
+Host the ESPHome dashboard under a relative URL, so that it can be integrated into existing web proxies like NGINX under a relative URL.
 Defaults to `/`.

 ### Option: `status_use_ping`